 Auction or fixed price?
 Which is better?
 Well, it depends on who you ask.
 There are advantages and disadvantages to each.
 Auctions aren't what they used to be on eBay, so make sure you start your auctions at an acceptable price even if you only get one bid.
 Fixed price listings may take longer to sell, but you can often get a higher price if you wait for the right buyer.
 Read more about which listing is right for your unique eBay business based on pros and cons of each type.

 Is Free Shipping a Good Idea?

-If you are selling items that will fit into a padded flat rate mailer or box, you can charge a flat rate for shipping, or offer free shipping and increase the selling price by the amount of the flat rate shipping. eBay charges fees on both the sale price and the shipping cost, so you won't save any money on fees by offering free shipping.
+If you are selling items that will fit into a padded flat rate mailer or box, you can charge a flat rate for shipping, or offer free shipping and increase the selling price by the amount of the flat rate shipping. eBay charges fees on both the sale price and the shipping cost, so you won't save any money on eBay's fees by offering free shipping.

 Definitely never offer free shipping on large or heavy items.
 You can take a big hit on shipping if the item ships to a buyer geographically far from you.
 Always enter the dimensions when listing a large or heavy item as oversize charges may apply.
 If the shipping fees are too low, and you didn't charge enough, you will have to absorb that cost.

 One of the biggest stumbling blocks for new sellers is packaging.
 This is a skill that anyone can learn with practice and patience.
 Thankfully, there are thousands of tutorials on YouTube that show how to ship different kinds of items using creative materials like pool noodles and egg cartons.

 Offer a Fair Return Policy